SAIKIRANN226/AWS_DevOps_Notes/Terraform/Session-30.md

 ### Overview of Previous Session
-1. Create VPC.
+1. Created VPC.
-2. Create Internet gateway and attach to the VPC.
+2. Created Internet gateway and attach to the VPC.
-3. Create Public, Private & Database subnets in atleast 2-AZ for High Availability.
+3. Created Public, Private & Database subnets in atleast 2-AZ for High Availability.
-4. Create route tables (Public,Private,Database) and associate it with their respective subnets in two regions 1a and 1b.
+4. Created route tables (Public,Private,Database) and associate it with their respective subnets in two regions 1a and 1b.
-5. Add Internet Gateway route in the Public_route table because internet should be enabled.
+5. Added Internet Gateway route in the Public_route table because internet should be enabled in public.
-6. Enable auto-asign public Ipv4 address only to the public_subnet not in the private_subnet.Note:- When you create VPC, aws will automatically create default route table (10.0.0.0/16) to communicate between subnets.
+6. Enable auto-asign public_Ipv4 address only to the public_subnet not in the private_subnet.Note:- When you create VPC, aws will automatically create default route table (10.0.0.0/16) to communicate between subnets.

 ### High Availability